 You can see the before and after below.
 Big difference!

 The Wagner FLEXiO 3000 is an indoor and outdoor hand-held paint sprayer.
 It can be used for applying finish on furniture, walls, ceilings, exterior siding, fences, cabinets, and more.

 The versatility of this paint sprayer is gold!
 You can use this with exterior and interior paint, polyurethane, lacquer, sealers, and stains.
 Plus, it has so many great features that make painting a room super fast and super easy!

-Here are some of my favorite (and must-have) features of this paint sprayer:
+Here are some of my favorite (and must-have) features of the Wagner FLEXiO 3000 paint sprayer:

 - Multiple speed settings.